 - See my original story, which includes an information from co-founder Heather Tyng.

 4. Contur steel kitchen cabinets — curved euro-style doors

 Contur Cabinets recently reached out to me and provided lots of information and photos about their cabinets.
-I will do a longer story spotlighting them specifically, but meanwhile, on to this list they go.
 This company started as a maker of steel garage door cabinets.
 They then expanded into the kitchen and outdoor markets.

 Their cabinets have a curved “European Inspired” front — so, they don’t meet the “authentic vintage-look” test.
 That said, if you want to go retro-modern or industrial with your kitchen, the company does want to work with individual residential customers.
 Based in Quebec, they ship into the U.S. tax- and duty-free.
 And, hey, they even show some prices on their website!

 Links for information and to contact Contur Cabinets: